-If you want to return for Extended Foster Care you should contact the regional PAL worker, which are listed on this website: dfps.state.tx.us/Child_Protection/Youth_and_Young_Adults/Preparation_For_Adult_Living/PAL_coordinators.asp or you can contact the main CPS number to report abuse, (800)252-5400, and let them know you are an aged out foster youth who wants to return to foster care and need to contact a regional PAL worker.
+If you want to return for Extended Foster Care, you should contact the PAL worker for your region using the information listed on this website. dfps.state.tx.us/Child_Protection/Youth_and_Young_Adults/Preparation_For_Adult_Living/PAL_coordinators.asp.
+Or you can contact the main CPS number to report abuse, (800)252-5400, and let them know you are an aged out foster youth who wants to return to foster care and needs to contact a regional PAL worker.
 You can also call the Texas Foster Youth Justice Project for assistance.